-The limitation to heat transfer is their labor intensity, and time it takes when handling large printing jobs.
+The limitation to heat transfer is their labor intensity, and the time it takes when handling large printing jobs.
 Depending on your preferred method of transfer, you may end up with colors that are not as bright as you would expect.

 Heat transfers tend to break faster than screen prints.
 However, heat transfers are appropriate in the following circumstances:

-Personalization of fabric: you can print player jerseys by printing a name or number.
+You can print player jerseys by printing a name or number.

-Print on oddly shaped materials: printing on items such as bags, caps, and any other item with a unique shape is a challenge.
+Printing on items such as bags, caps, and any other item with a unique shape is a challenge.
 With heat transfer, process printing on such surfaces now becomes an easy undertaking.

-Quick printing: If you need print materials that are appropriate for events, concerts, and festivals, using heat transfer is the best option.
+If you need print materials that are appropriate for events, concerts, and festivals, using heat transfer is the best option.
 You can pre-cut or print the artwork and apply heat transfer using a small heating press.

 The Debate Ends

-We can carry on with this debate, but it is up to you as a printer to look at the prevailing conditions and the materials you have to get the best printing technique that will enhance productivity and profitability
+We can carry on with this debate, but it is up to you as a printer to look at the prevailing conditions and the materials you have to get the best printing technique that will enhance productivity and profitability.